 Shopping the Boutiques

-Blush on Main is a unique boutique that also houses a hair salon, a florist, a photography studio and more and is definitely a must visit for picking up seasonal pieces no one else will have.
+Blush on Main is a unique boutique from Mary Beth Boone (check out her recent interview here!) that also houses a hair salon, a florist, a photography studio and more and is definitely a must visit for picking up seasonal pieces no one else will have.
 They also offer accessories (they were recently featured for their famous selection of Kentucky Derby hat “fascinators”), home goods and tons of one-of-a-kind gift items.
 Another awesome boutique?
 Betty Jeffries.
 Resident artist Maria Napoli creates gorgeous works on canvas AND clothes.
 You’ll also find other great accessories and fashion there for all seasons.
 Other hot spots?
 Crawdaddy Music, Bourbon & Bird Dogs menswear, Fountain Alley, Hertz Shoes & Little Golden Fox.
 Madison also offers a treasure trove of spots to find great antiques.

 Outdoor Recreation in Madison, Indiana